spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/2-file-ingest/1-sftp-to-jdbc.md

 The Task Launch Request includes the name of the task to launch along with the local file path, given as a command line argument.
 Spring Batch binds each command line argument to a corresponding JobParameter.
 The FileIngestTask job processes the file given by the JobParameter named `localFilePath`.
-The `task-launcher` sink polls for messages using an exponential back-off.
-Since there have not been any recent requests, the task will launch within 30 seconds after the request is published.
+Since there have not been any recent requests, the task will launch within 30 seconds after the request is published (see tip above about configuring the launch trigger).

 #### Inspect Job Executions